 Descriptive chemistry of some important elements.
 Current concepts and models of chemical bonding.
 Prerequisites: 2 units of 200- or 300-level chemistry.

 Laws of applications of thermodynamics.
 Thermochemistry, chemical potentials, solution thermodynamics, nonideal gases.
 Prerequisites: 103 and 123 or 172 and 182 (C or better); MATH 230; PHYSICS 135-1,2 (students may take PHYSICS 135-2 concurrently).

 Quantum mechanics with emphasis on atomic and molecular electronic structure.
 Electronic, vibrational, rotational, and magnetic resonance spectroscopy.
 Prerequisites: MATH 230 (234 recommended also); PHYSICS 135-1,2.

 Chemical kinetics, including experimental techniques and theories of rate processes.
 Statistical mechanics, including Boltzmann distribution, partition functions, and applications to thermodynamics.
 Prerequisites: 342-1,2.

 CHEM 348-0 Physical Chemistry for ISP

 Gas laws and properties; kinetic theory; first, second, and third laws; phase equilibria; mixtures, phase diagrams, statistical thermodynamics, kinetics.
-Prerequisites: ISP enrollment; 172; MATH 281-1,2,3; or consent of department.
+Prerequisites: ISP enrollment; 172 and 182; MATH 281-1,2,3; or consent of department.

 Advanced laboratory techniques in synthetic and analytical chemistry and spectroscopy: mass spectrometry, chromatography, NMR spectroscopy, and organic synthesis techniques.
 Prerequisites: 220 and 212-3 or equivalent.